 A Defect is any part of the Works not completed in accordance with the Contract.

 The Defects Liability Period is the period named in the Contract Data and calculated from the Completion Date.

-The Employer is the party who out the Works.
+The Employer is the party who will employ the Contractor to carry out the Works.